-Oregon ACS Day at the Capitol is in February or March, 2023 during the long legislative session.
-Date TBD.
+Oregon ACS Day at the Capitol is March, 20, 2023 during the long legislative session.
+Click HERE to RSVP.

 Oregon Washington ACS Annual Meeting is September 8-10, 2023 in Chelan, WA.
 Stay tuned for info.

 Recognizing the profound impact that cuts to physician payment could have on practices and Medicare patients seeking surgical services, please take immediate action and contact Congress via SurgeonsVoice!
 For more information, contact the ACS Division of Advocacy and Health Policy staff at email@example.com.

 We also ask that you continue to support the ACS SurgeonsPAC at SurgeonsPAC.org.
 Even in a chaotic election year, your contributions to the SurgeonsPAC will help open doors to deliver our important message about the effects of these payment cuts to legislators.

 Thank you in advance for advocating on behalf of yourself and your profession!